Mortgage Rates Are Near All-Time Lows As Coronavirus Worries Hit Markets

 Stobbe says the fees vary a lot from state to state.
 In Florida, you might have to pay thousands of dollars more than in Virginia or Georgia, she says.
 So she says you want to think about how long it will take to break even on paying those fees before you actually save any money.

-And there's one last very important thing to consider — especially if you've been paying your mortgage for a long time, say five or 10 years.
+And there's one last very important thing to consider, especially if you've been paying your mortgage for a long time, say five or 10 years.
 When you get a new 30-year loan, you go back to year one on your payments.
 That matters a lot because in those early years you're paying much more interest than you are principal.
 So you're not paying down what you owe on the house that much.

 "Absolutely," Stobbe says, "on any loan, the interest is front-loaded."